coreos/butane/docs/migrating-configs.md

 ### Embedding local files in configs

 The config `merge` and `replace` sections, the `certificate_authorities` section, and the files `contents` and `append` sections gained a new field called `local`, which is mutually exclusive with the `source` and `inline` fields.
-It causes the contents of a file from the system running FCCT to be embedded in the config.
-The specified path is relative to a local _files-dir_, specified with the `-d`/`--files-dir` option to FCCT.
+It causes the contents of a file from the system running Butane to be embedded in the config.
+The specified path is relative to a local _files-dir_, specified with the `-d`/`--files-dir` option to Butane.
 If no _files-dir_ is specified, this functionality is unavailable.

 <!-- butane-config -->
 ```yaml